juliourena/secipmanager/README.md

 # Requeriments

 1. python 2.7
 2. Module:netifaces

-To install this module use# pip install netifaces
+To install this module use# "pip install netifaces"